jasonwee/MyReactJS/docs/README.md

 In React, function components are a simpler way to write components that only contain a render method and don’t have their own state.
 Instead of defining a class which extends React.Component, we can write a function that takes props as input and returns what should be rendered.
 Function components are less tedious to write than classes, and many components can be expressed this way.

+Install the Node Version Manager (NVM) for Node.js.
+This program helps you manage different Node.js versions on a single system.

+JSX = JavaScript Xml